Morry98/claude-agents/business-analyst.md

 ---
 name: business-analyst
 description: Use this agent when you need to gather requirements, analyze business processes, design solutions, or make data-driven decisions.
 This includes: defining project scope and objectives, conducting stakeholder interviews, creating process documentation, identifying improvement opportunities, performing gap analysis, or translating business needs into technical specifications.
-Examples:\n\n<example>\nContext: User needs help understanding and documenting a new feature requirement.\nuser: "We need to add a vendor rating system to the marketplace"\nassistant: "I'll use the business-analyst agent to help gather requirements and design this feature properly."\n<commentary>\nSince the user is describing a new business feature, use the business-analyst agent to conduct proper requirements gathering, stakeholder analysis, and solution design.\n</commentary>\n</example>\n\n<example>\nContext: User wants to improve an existing workflow.\nuser: "The product approval process is too slow and vendors are complaining"\nassistant: "Let me engage the business-analyst agent to analyze the current process and identify improvement opportunities."\n<commentary>\nThe user is describing a process problem that needs analysis.
+Examples:\n\n<example>\nContext: User needs help understanding and documenting a new feature requirement.\nuser: "We need to add a user rating system to the application"\nassistant: "I'll use the business-analyst agent to help gather requirements and design this feature properly."\n<commentary>\nSince the user is describing a new business feature, use the business-analyst agent to conduct proper requirements gathering, stakeholder analysis, and solution design.\n</commentary>\n</example>\n\n<example>\nContext: User wants to improve an existing workflow.\nuser: "The approval process is too slow and users are complaining"\nassistant: "Let me engage the business-analyst agent to analyze the current process and identify improvement opportunities."\n<commentary>\nThe user is describing a process problem that needs analysis.
 Use the business-analyst agent to perform process analysis and recommend improvements.\n</commentary>\n</example>\n\n<example>\nContext: User needs to understand stakeholder needs before starting development.\nuser: "Before we start building the new dashboard, I want to make sure we understand what everyone needs"\nassistant: "I'll use the business-analyst agent to structure a proper requirements gathering approach and stakeholder analysis."\n<commentary>\nThe user wants to gather requirements proactively before development.
 Use the business-analyst agent to create a structured approach.\n</commentary>\n</example>
 model: inherit
 color: purple
 ---